htrahddis-hub/E-voting/README.md

 ### Ganache
 ---
-You can donwload Ganache from [here](https://trufflesuite.com/ganache/)
+You can download Ganache from [here](https://trufflesuite.com/ganache/)

-Follow the basic installation steps and open the Quickstart or New Workspace as per your need.
+Follow the basic installation steps and open the Quickstart or New Workspace options.

 ### Docker
 ---
-You can donwload Docker Desktop from [here](https://www.docker.com/products/docker-desktop/)
+You can download Docker Desktop from [here](https://www.docker.com/products/docker-desktop/)

 Follow the basic installation steps.

 ### NodeJS
 ---

-You can download the NodeJS from [here](https://nodejs.org/en)
+You can download NodeJS from [here](https://nodejs.org/en)

 Follow the basic installation steps.